braboj/tutorial-python/README.md

 * Part D - Roadmaps for further learning
 * Part E - Snippets for common libraries and frameworks

-Each part is based on the previous one.
 The first three parts are covering the Python Programming language.
 The last two parts are covering the Python ecosystem.
 The tutorial is designed to be read in order.
 However, each part is self-contained and can be read separately.

 ## 2. Project Structure